 Tim Conlon frequently lectures on this topic to legal associations, trial lawyers

 and judges throughout the country.
 Our Rhode Island divorce lawyers consult

 with other attorneys facing electronic discovery issues in divorce.

-If you are facing divorce and searching for a lawyer experienced in these issues,
+If you are facing divorce and searching for a family lawyer experienced

 contact us online or by calling (401) 216-4414.